Past Productions – LA Campus

 Directed by Laura Savia, Red Light Winter will be traveling to Warsaw, Poland to represent the United States in the ITSelf Festival in Summer 2015.

-As a winter storm approaches, nine high school students find themselves summoned into a darkened theater at midnight.
+As a winter storm approaches, nine high school students are summoned to a darkened theater at midnight.
 Not one of them knows what they’re doing there or for what reason they, specifically, have been asked to come.

 Big-shot Chicago laywer Billy Flynn takes on two new cases: Velma and Roxie.
 The two women – each accused of murdering her lover – fight for the spotlight as the media swarms their cases.